a-kadlec/fbcm-landaumpv/README.md

 Calibration data (tot vs collected charge) is taken at the lab - this data is fit with some function to provide a "conversion" between time and charge for the x-axis of the testbeam tot histogram data.
 Currently the fits can be:
 - a logarithmic fit with 3 parameters: a + b*log(x+c)
 - a smoothed cubic spline interplation
+- linear interpolation

-The selected curve will be then applied to the histogram data.
+The selected method will be then applied to the histogram data.

 ## Landau fitting and effective thickness calculation
 The strategy of the code is that it will perform two Landau fits to the histogram data: first an 'initial' fit, and then a 'refined' fit.